 which will automatically install a full set of dependencies.

 conda update mdanalysis

 Installation with pip and a minimal set of dependencies:

 pip install --upgrade MDAnalysis

 To install with a full set of dependencies (which includes everything needed

 pip install --upgrade MDAnalysis[analysis]

 conda install mdanalysistests # with conda pip install --upgrade MDAnalysisTests # with pip

-Source code is available from https://github.com/MDAnalysis/mdanalysis/ under the GNU Public Licence, version 2.
+Source code is available from https://github.com/MDAnalysis/mdanalysis/ and is packaged under the GNU Public Licence, version 3 or any later version.
+Individual components of the source code are provided under GPL compatible licenses, details can be found in the MDAnalysis license file.
 Obtain the sources with git.

 git clone https://github.com/MDAnalysis/mdanalysis.git